Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: Edgeworth Equivalence and Finite-Size Fluctuation Bounds

 \subsection{The Renormalization of Higher-Order Moments}

-Unlike conventional additive corrections, our framework incorporates higher-order fluctuations into the algebraic properties of the measure.
-By adopting $S_{q_n}(X^n)$ as the fundamental measure, we renormalize the macroscopic fluctuations directly into the operational structure of the information measure.
+Unlike conventional finite-size scaling methods that append polynomial correction terms to a Gaussian baseline, our framework incorporates these higher-order physical fluctuations directly into the algebraic properties of the measure.
+By adopting the centralized $q$-empirical entropy $s_{q_n}(X^n)$ as the fundamental observable, we algebraically renormalize the macroscopic fluctuations (such as skewness observed in finite-step random walks) into the operational structure of the statistical mechanics framework.